 The Economy of Words and the Economics of Words

-Noam Chomsky on Language Acquisition.
-Empirically speaking, I haven’t the foggiest mate.
+If one can’t use social judo to flip a conman or propagandist’s tricks on their head, then they will be crushed under the weight of powerful symbols.Noam Chomsky on Language Acquisition.
+Empirically speaking, I haven’t the foggiest.
 Virtual simulation maybe?
-Still, some things we do know… and ultimately, everything is either true or it isn’t, and we can show this using math.
+Still, some things we do know.
+Ultimately, everything is either true or it isn’t, and we can show this using math.

 - Not everyone loves long paragraphs.

 - Media, Internet, Phone, ADHD, TV?
 Try one of these; or better, one of these.

 - Short sentences work well (but at what cost!).